bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-09-18-newsletter.md

 *None this week.*

 ## News

-- **SPV fraud proofs without a soft fork:** Ruben Somsen started a [discussion][fraud proofs] on the Bitcoin-Dev mailing list about fraud proofs based on the [utreexo][] UTXO accumulator.
-This would allow SPV clients with at least one honest connection to determine whether or not any blocks on different sides of a block chain fork contained invalid transactions.

-    The technique works by first detecting whether different nodes are reporting different blocks at the same block height, indicating a fork.
-Then the client requests each of its peers commit to the UTXO state from the block before the fork via a utreexo merkle root.
-    After that commitment, the client downloads the fork block, copies of the UTXOs it spends, and the partial merkle branches connecting the utreexo merkle root to the spent UTXOs.
-This allows the SPV client to verify that each fork block only spends UTXOs that existed at the time the block was created.
-The client can then perform the other consensus checks on block validity which don't depend on state (e.g., all the fields in its block header are correct, none of its outputs spends more than 21 million BTC, etc...).
-With all that information, the SPV client can determine whether any fork blocks are invalid (and, if so, it can reject them and any of their descendants).

-    In case any peers disagree about the value of the utreexo state at the pre-fork block, the SPV client can work with them to find a transition from a state they both agreed upon to a state they find disagreeable and can perform the same procedure.
-In the worst case, this increases the cost of the fraud proof by a few megabytes per lying peer.

-    If implemented, SPV clients could be secure against miner attacks if they had at least one honest peer and waited for a significant number of confirmations before accepting received payments.
-    However, it should be noted that many SPV clients in the past haven't even fully verified block headers---something that is easy to implement compared to the full verification of pre-fork blocks required by this proposal.

 - **Conference talk summaries:** last week's Scaling Bitcoin conference and Edge Dev++ training sessions yielded several interesting talks